mattnite/gyro/README.md

 This is the generated file that's imported by `build.zig`, it can be imported with `@import("deps.zig")` or `@import("gyro")`.
-Unless you are vendoring your dependencies, this should should be added to `.gitignore`.
+Unless you are vendoring your dependencies, this should be added to `.gitignore`.

 ### .gyro/